microsoft/PowerApps-Samples/cds/orgsvc/C#/AssociateRecords/README.md

 ## What this sample does

-Entity records are associated to each other using lookup attributes on the related entity.
-The simplest way to associate two entity records in a one-to-many relationship is to use an EntityReference to set the value of a lookup attribute on the related entity.
+Table records are associated to each other using lookup columns on the related table.
+The simplest way to associate two table records in a one-to-many relationship is to use an `EntityReference` to set the value of a lookup columns on the related table.

-The simplest way to disassociate two entity records in a one-to-many relationship is to set the value of the lookup attribute to null.
+The simplest way to disassociate two table records in a one-to-many relationship is to set the value of the lookup columns to null.

-Relationships using an many-to-many relationship also depend on lookup attributes on the intersect entity that supports the many-to-many relationship.
-These relationship are defined by the existence of entity records in that intersect entity.
-While you can interact with the intersect entity directly, it is much easier to use the API to do this for you.
+Relationships using an many-to-many relationship also depend on lookup columns on the intersect table that supports the many-to-many relationship.
+These relationship are defined by the existence of table records in that intersect table.
+While you can interact with the intersect table directly, it is much easier to use the API to do this for you.

 ## How this sample works